 Rick Kuhn is a computer scientist in the Computer Security Division at NIST, and is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
 His research focuses on combinatorial methods in software verification and testing (csrc.nist.gov/acts), and extending these methods for assurance and explainability in AI and machine learning.
 He has authored three books and more than 200 conference or journal publications on cybersecurity, empirical studies of software failure, and software verification and testing.
-He co-developed the role based access control model (RBAC) used throughout industry and led the effort that established RBAC as an ANSI standard.
+He co-developed the role based access control model (RBAC) used worldwide and led the effort that established RBAC as an ANSI standard.
 He received an MS in computer science from the University of Maryland College Park and an MBA (finance) from the College of William & Mary.
-Previously he served as Program Manager for the Committee on Applications and Technology of the President's Information Infrastructure Task Force (1994-1995) and as manager of the Software Quality Group (1996-1999) at NIST.
-Before joining NIST in 1984, he worked as a software developer with NCR Corporation and the Johns Hopkins University Applied Physics Laboratory.
+Before joining NIST, he worked as a software developer with NCR Corporation and the Johns Hopkins University Applied Physics Laboratory.
 He received an MS in computer science from the University of Maryland College Park.